irinade/SUM_UP_of_all_my_work/README.md

 ### 6. Interaction between visitors and animals in a zoo
 [This](https://github.com/irinade/Compte-rendu-de-la-sortie-la-M-nagerie-du-Jardin-des-Plantes/blob/master/Compte-rendu%20Jardin%20des%20Plantes.pdf) is the study of the interaction between visitors and animals in La Ménagerie du Jardin des Plantes zoo for a Human's and Social's Sciences courses. (written in french!!)
 It was made in collaboration with two classmates.

+### 7. TPE de Premiere "Genèse de la Vie sur Terre"
+[Here](https://github.com/irinade/TPE-de-Premiere/blob/master/Gen%C3%A8se%20de%20la%20vie%20sur%20Terre.pdf) is a work I did in collaboration with 2 peers in second year of highschool.
+It is written in french!!

 ## Computing experiences: